oceanprotocol/docs/discover/faq.md

 <details>

-<summary>How does the data farming rewards work?
+<summary>How do the data farming rewards work?
 Can rewards be claimed monthly or automatically deposited?</summary>

 Data Farming serves as the fundamental incentive system within Ocean Protocol, offering diverse opportunities for participants to contribute to the protocol's growth and success.
 This system is divided into two rewarding streams: